 Client will use this alias whenever his identity is required.

-One may argue that this kind of alias computation would have a risk of causing same alias for several users.
-Making TTP to check proposed alias to be a unique alias at a point of time solves this problem.
+One may argue that this kind of alias computation would run a risk of producing thesame alias for several users.
+However making TTP check the proposed alias to be a unique one solves this problem.

 Protocols

-There are 10 protocols to make this system work.
+There exist 10 protocols to make the system work.
 These protocols define packet transfers and routes.
-Cryptographic primitives and the way they are used are also explained in the protocol designs.
+Cryptographic primitives and the way they are used are explained in the protocol designs.

-Some protocols show similarity in between e.g.Initial Authorization and Reuse of a Connection Card.
-The only difference between these two protocols is hash token index.
-Initial Authorization uses the very first hash token on the other hand Reuse of a Connection Card uses the other hash tokens on the hash chain.
+Some protocols show similarity e.g.Initial Authorization and Reuse of a Connection Card.
+The only difference between these two protocols is their hash token index.
+Initial Authorization uses the very first hash token while Reuse of a Connection Card uses the other hash tokens on the hash chain.
 This kind of similar protocols will be explained simultaneously.

 End-to-End Two-Way Protocols

-End-to-End two-way protocols are main and the most common protocols in the system.
+The main protocol in the system is the End-to-End Two-way Protocols which are also the most common ones in the system.

-The protocols classified as end-to-end two way are Initial Authorization, Reuse of a Connection Card, Disconnection, Change Alias protocols.
-These protocols transmit same sized packets from client to TTP.
-TTP does same cryptographic operations on the packet and forwards the packet to the client.
-In this protocols client performs an encryption over a 384-bit packet using RSA-2048 sends it to the TTP.
-TTP decrypts this cipher using RSA-2048 private key and signs 256-bit data using RSA-2048 private key.
-TTP sends this signed data to client through mesh backbone.
+The protocols classified as End-to-End tTwo-way are Initial Authorization, Reuse of a Connection Card, Disconnection, Change Alias protocols.
+These protocols transmit equally sized packets from client to TTP.
+TTP executes the same cryptographic operations on the packet and forwards the packet to the client.
+In these protocols client performs an encryption over a 384-bit packet using RSA-2048 and sends it to the TTP.
+TTP decrypts this cipher using RSA-2048 private key thensigns 256-bit data using RSA-2048 private key.
+TTP sends this signed data to client through a mesh backbone.
 Every station receiving the encrypted and signed packet; verifies the signature and forwards the original packet until it reaches the destination.

 Figure 2.
 End-to-End Two Way Protocol Flow

-Initial Authorization is the first protocol that a client uses in the system in order to get authorized.
+The Initial Authorization is the first protocol that a client uses in the system in order to get authorized.
 It is used only once by a particular user.

-Reuse of a Connection Card protocol is used when a user does not finish the tokens in a connection card and would like to use the remaining tokens at a later time.
-Initial Authorization and Reuse of a Connection Card protocols only differ in hash token index.
+The Reuse of a Connection Card protocol is used when a user does not finish the tokens in a connection card and would like to use the remaining tokens at a later time.
+Initial Authorization and Reuse of a Connection Card protocols only differ in their hash token indexs.

-The beginning time of a session for a user is stored when a user performs one of the previously told two protocols.
+The initial time of the session is stored when a user performs one of the two previously mentionedprotocols.
 Disconnection protocol yields the ending time of the session.
 In this way, the TTP learns the amount of time that the user got served.
 This information is used for settlement purposes.

 One of the privacy preserving features of the proposed system is that access points ask every user to change their aliases from time to time.
 When received such a command from the access point, clients compute aliases and send it to the TTP for signature.
 The overall process is called Change Alias protocol.